 People who have a sudden symptom similar to any symptom of a stroke, even if it quickly resolves, should go immediately to an emergency department.
 Such a symptom suggests a TIA.
 However, other disorders, including seizures, brain tumors, migraine headaches, and abnormally low levels of sugar in the blood (hypoglycemia), cause similar symptoms, so further evaluation is needed.

-Taking an antiplatelet drug, such as aspirin, a combination tablet of low-dose aspirin plus dipyridamole, or clopidogrel, reduces the chance that clots will form and cause TIAs or ischemic strokes.
+Taking an antiplatelet drug, such as aspirin, a combination tablet of low-dose aspirin plus dipyridamole, clopidogrel, or clopidogrel plus aspirin, reduces the chance that clots will form and cause TIAs or ischemic strokes.
+Antiplatelet drugs make platelets less likely to clump and form clots.
 (Platelets are tiny cell-like particles in the blood that help it clot in response to damaged blood vessels.)

 The degree of narrowing in the carotid arteries helps doctors estimate the risk of a stroke or subsequent TIAs and thus determine the treatment.
-If people are thought to be at high risk (for example, if the carotid artery is narrowed at least 70%), an operation to widen the artery (called carotid endarterectomy) may be done to reduce the risk (see see Surgery).
+If people are thought to be at high risk (for example, if the carotid artery is narrowed at least 70%), an operation to widen the artery (called carotid endarterectomy) may be done to reduce the risk (see Surgery).
 Carotid endarterectomy usually involves removing atheromas and clots in the internal carotid artery.
 However, the operation can trigger a stroke because the operation may dislodge clots or other material that can then travel through the bloodstream and block an artery.
 However, after the operation, the risk of stroke is lower for several years than it is when drugs are used.

-Last full review/revision November 2007 by Elias A. Giraldo, MD, MS
+Last full review/revision March 2014 by Elias A. Giraldo, MD, MS